DanielFrydman/rails-scraper/README.md

 ```shell
 cd react-rails-scraper
 ```
-- Into the rails-scraper folder,  you'll find the docker-compose.yml.
+- Into the react-rails-scraper folder, you'll find the docker-compose.yml.
 Run with:
 ```shell
 docker compose up -d
 ```